-Informally, the complexity monotonicity property then states that evaluating $G \mapsto \zeta(G)$ is \emph{precisely as hard as} evaluating the hardest term $G \mapsto\#\homs{F}{G}$ whose coefficient $\gamma(F)$ is non-zero.
-Since the homomorphism counting problem \emph{on graphs} is fully understood~\cite{DalmauJ04,Marx10}, this property induces a general framework for analysing counting problems: If a function from graphs to rationals can be cast as a linear combination of homomorphism counts, then the complexity analysis of the function reduces to the purely combinatorial task of understanding which graphs have a non-zero coefficient in the homomorphism basis.
-This framework has seen tremendous success, resolving various open problems in parametrised and fine-grained counting complexity theory and establishing novel classification for a wide range of pattern counting problems~\cite{CurticapeanDM17,DellRW19,RothSW20,BeraGLSS22,BLR23}.
+Since the homomorphism counting problem \emph{on graphs} is fully understood~\cite{DalmauJ04,Marx10}, this principle induces a general framework for analysing counting problems.
+If a function from graphs to rationals can be cast as a linear combination of homomorphism counts, then the complexity analysis of the function reduces to the purely combinatorial task of understanding which graphs have a non-zero coefficient in the homomorphism basis.
+This framework has seen tremendous success, resolving various open problems in parametrised and fine-grained counting complexity theory and establishing novel classifications for a wide range of pattern counting problems~\cite{CurticapeanDM17,DellRW19,RothSW20,BeraGLSS22,BLR23}.

-In order to prove our complexity lower bounds we need a version of the homomorphism basis for hypergraphs.
-Such a version does not seem to have been formulated yet; the closest object is a version for \emph{relational structures}, obtained in the context of database query evaluation~\cite{ChenM16,DellRW19}.
-Unfortunately, there is a subtle difference between relational structures and hypergraphs---the edges in hypergraphs are not ordered, whereas relational tuples are.
-For this reason, we can not immediately apply the complexity monotonicity principle for relational structures to hypergraphs.

-Our first technical contribution is therefore to introduce a hypergraph version of the homomorphism basis.
-In particular, we shall define \emph{hypergraph motif parameters}. \begin{definition}[Hypergraph Motif Parameter] Let $\zeta$ be a function from hypergraphs to $\Q$.
-We call $\zeta$ a \emph{hypergraph motif parameter} if there is a finitely supported function $\gamma$ from hypergraphs to $\Q$ such that for each hypergraph $G$ we have
+For our complexity lower bounds we need a version of the homomorphism basis for hypergraphs---which does not seem to have been formulated yet.
+While researchers obtained such a result for the closely related \emph{relational structures} in the context of database query evaluation~\cite{ChenM16,DellRW19}, unfortunately, as the edges in hypergraphs are unordered compared to ordered relational tuples, we are unable to directly apply the complexity monotonicity principle for relational structures to hypergraphs.
+As our first technical contribution, we thus introduce a hypergraph version of the homomorphism basis.
+In particular, we define \emph{hypergraph motif parameters}. \begin{restatable}[Hypergraph Motif Parameter]{definition}{hyperparam} \dglabel{def:hypmotifparam} Let $\gamma$ be a function from hypergraphs to $\Q$ with finite support.
+The hypergraph motif parameter defined by $\gamma$, denoted by $\zeta_\gamma$, is the function from hypergraphs to $\Q$ that for every hypergraph $G$ satisfies